 Example of a Word Document for Templates

 The following example of a Template holds only text.
-If you wish to, Templates can include Merge Fields or the signature but in the recommendations, these are included in the Stationery.
+If you wish to, Templates can include Merge Fields or the signature text but in the recommendations, these are included in the Stationery.

 Creating the Document